School Groups // Youth Groups // Sports Teams // Corporate Team Building

 Equine-Assisted Learning (EAL) is a form of personal development, using the horses as teachers.

-Horses give immediate feedback and are only capable of honesty.
+Horses give immediate feedback and cannot lie.
 This provides the participants with the environment to receive specific and honest feedback on their actions and choices.
 Horses demand strong leadership and clear communication.
 This encourages people to recognize how their actions are affecting the horse, causing the person to use introspection to discover what they need to change in order to be successful in working through the obstacles with the horse.
 The self-realization that EAL provides is unrivaled.
 Only when the participant conscientiously makes the decision to improve or change their behavior, will their partnership with the horse evolve.
 EAL is used effectively for people of all ages and in all walks of life.
 Whether you are a youth or a CEO of a large company, personal growth opportunities are something that we should never stop attaining.

-Objective that EAL can cover: (group leaders have the opportunity to choose specific objectives)
+Target Objectives: (group leaders have the opportunity to choose specific objectives)

 Trust, respect, teamwork, leadership, communication, articulation, active listening, reading and using body language, self-esteem, empowerment , confidence, decision making, problem solving, creativity, plan formulation, negotiation, common sense, critical thinking skills, courage, appreciating and respecting difference, fun, goals, perseverance, hard work, self-awareness, self-control, integrity, and many more!